blakeb211/algo/README.md

 ## Demonstrations of different interesting algorithms
 1. Andrew's Algorithm for finding the polygon that outlines or bounds a set of a points.
-   - R version   : complete
+   - R            : complete
-   - C++ version : working
+   - C++          : working
    <img src="screenshots/convexhull/1.png" width=50% height=50%>
 2. Point-in-polygon algorithm for quickly determining if a point is contained within a given polygon.
+Contains segment-segment intersection test and test for which side of a line that a point is on.
+   - R            : complete
+   - C++          : in progress

 ## Build instructions
    For R examples, either open in RStudio, or open file in R by typing: